jaidensiu/jaidensiu/README.md

 I am a biomedical engineering student at the University of British Columbia who loves to build stuff with code.

-You can visit my [website portfolio](https://jaidensiu.github.io/) to learn more about me!
+You can visit my [personal website](https://jaidensiu.github.io/) to learn more about me!

 <!---
 jaidensiu/jaidensiu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.